 |£125,000.01 - £250,000||

 How do I pay stamp duty?

-The crucial thing to know is that you have 30 days from the date of completion (when all the contracts are signed and dated - read House Buying guide for full timeline) to pay your stamp duty bill.
+The crucial thing to know is that you have 30 days from the date of completion (when all the contracts are signed and dated - read our Timeline Buying a Home guide for full timeline) to pay your stamp duty bill.
 Take longer and you could face a fine and possibly interest on top, so don't!

 Can I add stamp duty to my mortgage?

-The simple answer here is that it is best that you don't, but many people find that they have to.
+The simple answer here is that it's best that you don't, but many people find that they have to.

 Is it the same all across the UK?